How To Detect Bed Bugs

 Bed bugs like to live in wood as it is easy for them to grip.
 They don’t do well on slippery, smooth surfaces such as laminate or metal.

 Now that you have inspected your home, are you convinced that you have bed bugs?
-If so, click below to choose your location and treatment options.
+If so, click below to order a heat treatment today!

 Not convinced?
 Let us help by performing a K9 inspection in your home.
 In about 30 minutes, we will know if you have bed bugs.
 Click below to learn more about our K9 Inspections.